Hendrix-CS/csci235/index.md

 class time should be completed with your group outside of class.

 Module submissions consist of two parts:
-* Short answers to questions posed within the module.
+* A document containing short answers to questions posed within the module.
+  * This document should also record the total time necessary to complete the module.
 * Python programs to modify or write.

 Each student will submit both their answers and the Python programs **individually** via Teams.